ucbds-infra/otter-grader/docs/index.rst

     resources
     Changelog <https://github.com/ucbds-infra/otter-grader/tree/master/CHANGELOG.md>

-**This is the documentation for the development version of Otter Grader.
-For the last stable release, visit `https://otter-grader.readthedocs.io/en/stable/ <https://otter-grader.readthedocs.io/en/stable/>`_.**

 ..
 TODO: rewrite this

 Otter Grader is a light-weight, modular open-source autograder developed by the Data Science